rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-hardhat-tarter-kit.md

 sidebar_label: Quick Start with Hardhat
 sidebar_position: 6
 title: Rootstock Hardhat Starter Kit!
-description: 'Whether you are a seasoned developer or just starting your journey into smart contract development, this kit provides a solid foundation for building decentralized applications (DApps) on the RSK network.'
+description: 'Whether you are a seasoned developer or just starting your journey into smart contract development, the hardhat starter kit provides a solid foundation for building decentralized applications (dApps) on the Rootstock network.'
 tags: [rsk, rootstock, tutorials, resources, wagmi, starter kit, etherspot, react, dApp, abstraction]
 ---